SWE-UniStuttgart/evoTurb/README.md

 A test case is provided to verify this turbulence unfreezing method.
 This is only available for the matlab version.
 The relevant files are included in the folder `evoTurb_matlab\example`.

 To run the test case, execute the `TestCoherence.m`.
 This script will generate 8 independent 4D turbulent wind fields and estimate the coherence from the simulated data.
 Then, the estimated y-z plane coherence will be compared with the analytical coherence according to turbulence model (IEC Kaimal or IEC Mann).
-Also, the longitudinal coherence will be compared with the user-defined one that is used to simulate the evolving turbulence.
+Also, the estimated longitudinal coherence will be compared with the user-defined one that is used to simulate the evolving turbulence.

 ## 4 References